-- 16.1 FLARM Devices must have a functioning visual and audio alert at all times during competition flight. - 16.2 "Competition Mode" and "Stealth Mode" may be set at pilot's discretion.
+- 16.1 FLARM Devices must: - operate on the Australian standard FLARM frequency - be switched on - have a functioning visual and audio alert at all times during competition flight. - 16.2 Competition Mode" and "Stealth Mode" may be set at pilot's discretion. - 16.3 A FLARM trace and FLARM range analysis must be provided to the organisers before the first competition flight (practice or competition day)